 - 29.2 Selection and award criteria must be distinguished and fully disclosed, along with weightings, as part of the tender documentation.
 The evaluation criteria will be predetermined and approved as required.
 Published criteria may not be changed and will apply throughout all stages of procurement.
-The evaluation criteria and methodology must be set in accordance with the PCR 2015 (including an assessment of cost effectiveness such as lifecycle costing). - 29.3 For contracts which are to be evaluated using the "MEAT" criteria, the evaluation is to be carried out by a minimum of two appropriate officers nominated by the relevant Head of Team.
-A moderation meeting will be should be held to agree the scores in each area and the evaluation comments.
-An evaluation report should be produced post the moderation meeting and should provide a full audit trail of the decision reached. - 29.4 Elected Members shall not participate in the tender evaluation procedure but may in appropriate cases be invited to attend any presentations given by tenderers and to review submission documents.
+The evaluation criteria and methodology must be set in accordance with the PCR 2015 (including an assessment of cost effectiveness such as lifecycle costing). - 29.3 For contracts which are to be evaluated using the "MEAT" criteria, the evaluation is to be carried out by a minimum of two appropriate officers nominated by the relevant Service Lead.
+A moderation meeting will be held to agree the scores in each area and the evaluation comments.
+An evaluation report should be produced post the moderation meeting and should provide a full audit trail of the decision reached.
+For procurements that have a value in excess of UK Public Procurement thresholds, a member of the Procurement Team must lead the moderation.

+Elected Members shall not participate in the tender evaluation procedure but may in appropriate cases be invited to attend any presentations given by tenderers and to review submission documents related to those presentations.
 Any such Elected Member participation shall be on the basis that Elected Members shall treat all information as commercially sensitive and confidential.

-29.5 All contracts must be awarded on the basis of the offer which represents Best Value to the Council.
+29.4 All contracts must be awarded on the basis of the offer which represents Best Value to the Council.

-30. Errors in Tender Submissions
+32 Errors in Tender Submissions

-- 30.1 Where a tenderer has made a genuine error they may be given an opportunity to correct that error prior to tender evaluation.
-If correction is permitted the tenderer must submit, supplement, clarify or complete the relevant information or documentation within a strict time limit that represents the minimum time that a tenderer needs to make the correction. - 30.2 If a tender submission is incomplete or has specific documents missing and correction is permitted the tenderer must submit, supplement, clarify or complete the relevant information or documentation within a strict time limit that represents the minimum time that a tenderer needs to make the correction. - 30.3 Other errors in tender submissions must be dealt with either by asking the tenderer to confirm that they will honour their tender submission despite the error or if not withdraw the tender from the procurement process. - 30.4 If a tenderer uploads documents onto an e-procurement system which cannot subsequently be opened by the Council at the tender opening ceremony, the Authorised Officer should ask the tenderer to re-submit its documents to them in a format that can be accessed by the Council. - 30.5 Tender Documents must state how errors in tenders will be dealt with.
+30.1 Where a tenderer has made a genuine error they may be given an opportunity to correct that error prior to tender evaluation.
+If correction is permitted the tenderer must submit, supplement, clarify or complete the relevant information or documentation within a strict time limit that represents the minimum time that a tenderer needs to make the correction.

+- 30.2 If a tender submission is incomplete or has specific documents missing and correction is permitted the tenderer must submit, supplement, clarify or complete the relevant information or documentation within a strict time limit that represents the minimum time that a tenderer needs to make the correction. - 30.3 Other errors in tender submissions must be dealt with either by asking the tenderer to confirm that they will honour their tender submission despite the error or if not withdraw the tender from the procurement process. - 30.4 If a tenderer uploads documents onto an e-procurement system which cannot subsequently be opened by the Council at the tender opening ceremony, the Authorised Officer should ask the tenderer to re-submit its documents to them in a format that can be accessed by the Council. - 30.5 Tender Documents must state how errors in tenders will be dealt with.
 Whichever process is followed it must be transparent and fair to all tenderers. - 30.6 If a Contractor agrees to stand by an error which will cast doubt on its ability to perform the contract, or to the standard required, or may result in legal dispute, consideration should be given to dealing with this as an abnormally low tender.

-31. Post Tender Clarification and Negotiation
+33 Post Tender Clarification and Negotiation